PM Modi reviews security preparedness amid Ukraine crisis

 India has also been sending humanitarian aid to Ukraine during this period.

-Further, the Indian embassy in Moscow has also come up with an advisory for Indian students studying in Russian universities.
-In its advisory dated 9 March, the embassy said that it would like to reassure all students that at present no security reasons is seen for them to leave.
+Further, the Indian Embassy in Moscow has come up with an advisory for Indian students studying in Russian universities.
+In its advisory dated March 9, the embassy said that it would like to reassure all students that at present no security reason is seen for them to leave.

-Further, the Indian embassy in Moscow has also come up with an advisory for Indian students studying in Russian universities.
-In its advisory dated 9 March, the embassy said that it would like to reassure all students that at present no security reasons is seen for them to leave.
+Further, the Indian Embassy in Moscow has come up with an advisory for Indian students studying in Russian universities.
+In its advisory dated March 9, the embassy said that it would like to reassure all students that at present no security reason is seen for them to leave.

 "Certain disruption of banking services in Russia and direct flight connectivity from Russia to India is, however, taking place.
 If students have concerns regarding these aspects and would like to travel back to India, they may consider doing so," it said.